Toddy (PepsiCo): History

 On March 15, 1933, Pedro Erasmo Santiago was licensed by the provisory government of Getúlio Vargas to commercialize the product in Brazil.
 He created innovative advertising campaigns, including skywriting the product name over the skies of Rio de Janeiro.

 In the 1940s, Toddy began production in Venezuela, where it is still a very popular beverage.
 Pedro Erasmo Santiago also commenced production of Toddy in Argentina, Portugal, Spain, and distributed the product in the Caribbean islands of Dominican Republic and Cuba.
 He also ventured into food processing activities, including fruit juices under the trademark Yukery.
 In Brazil the juice was called Yuky and in Venezuela Yukery.

 As result of this venture into juice production, in the 1950s Pedro Erasmo Santiago established the largest orange juice processing and juice concentrate facility in the world, Suconasa, today Cutrale, established in Brazil.

 After his death on February 8, 1966, his youngest son, Erasmo Julian Santiago Mejia, (August 12th 1936-February 12, 2008) took over the operations, later selling the companies in Venezuela due to pressure from the national government and banks in 1986.

 The trademark was acquired by PepsiCo in 2001.
 PepsiCo updated the brand's logo to a star and three cows.

 In 2009, PepsiCo introduced Toddy in Australia, and the following year in Chile.

 Toddynho

 Toddynho (a fusion of Toddy + Portuguese diminutive suffix -inho) is a line of pre-mixed chocolate milk products also manufactured by PepsiCo.
-It was launched in 1982, with children as the target audience.
+It was launched in Brazil in 1982, with children as the target audience.
 The drink is more well-known than the traditional Toddy, and is distributed in packages of 200 ml.
 It has a mascot of the same name that is a cartoony box with arms, legs and face.